open-mmlab/mmtracking/docs/tutorials/customize_runtime.md

         _delete_=True, grad_clip=dict(max_norm=35, norm_type=2))
     ```

-    If your config inherits the base config which already sets the `optimizer_config`, you might need `_delete_=True` to overide the unnecessary settings.
-See the [config documenetation](https://mmcv.readthedocs.io/en/latest/understand_mmcv/config.html#inherit-from-base-config-with-ignored-fields) for more details.
+    If your config inherits the base config which already sets the `optimizer_config`, you might need `_delete_=True` to override the unnecessary settings.
+See the [config documentation](https://mmcv.readthedocs.io/en/latest/understand_mmcv/config.html#inherit-from-base-config-with-ignored-fields) for more details.

 - __Use momentum schedule to accelerate model convergence__:
     We support momentum scheduler to modify model's momentum according to learning rate, which could make the model converge in a faster way.